How to Cook Rice in a Cast Iron Dutch Oven (Easy Recipe)

 Notes

-Correct rice and liquid measurements as well as using your kitchen timer will provide you with soft rice ready to fluff every time.
+Correct rice and liquid measurements and using your kitchen timer will provide you with soft rice ready to fluff every time.

-If you like the flavor of butter in your rice and want to add a teaspoon of butter while you fluff up the rice you can.
+You can if you like the butter flavor in your rice and want to add a teaspoon of butter while you fluff the rice with a rice paddle.
 But it is not needed.

 An added benefit of preparing rice in your Dutch oven is that it stays hot to warm for a long time thanks to the heat properties in the cast iron.